John Pardon

-John Vincent Pardon (born June 1989) is an American mathematician and works on geometry and topology.
-He is primarily known for having solved Gromov's problem on distortion of knots, for which he was awarded the 2012 Morgan Prize.
+John Vincent Pardon (born June 1989) is an American mathematician who works on geometry and topology.
+He is primarily known for having solved Gromov's problem on distortion of knots, for which he received the 2012 Morgan Prize.
 He is a permanent member of the Simons Center for Geometry and Physics in Stony Brook, New York.

-Education and accomplishments
+He was awarded the Fields Medal in 2026.

+Early life

-Pardon's first math teacher was his mother, Joyce Eileen Maggio Pardon.
+Pardon's mother, Joyce Eileen Maggio Pardon, was a math teacher.
 She introduced him to basic arithmetic, trigonometry, and calculus.
-His interest in math was also fostered through conversations with his father, William Pardon, who is a mathematics professor at Duke University.
-When he was a high school student at the Durham Academy in Durham, North Carolina he took classes at Duke.
+His father, William Pardon, was a mathematics professor at Duke University.

-John Pardon was a three-time gold medalist at the International Olympiad in Informatics, in 2005, 2006, and 2007.
+Pardon was a three-time gold medalist at the International Olympiad in Informatics, in 2005, 2006, and 2007.
 In 2007, he placed second in the Intel Science Talent Search competition, with a generalization to rectifiable curves of the carpenter's rule problem for polygons.
 In the project, he showed that every rectifiable Jordan curve in the plane can be continuously deformed into a convex curve without changing its length and without ever allowing any two points of the curve to get closer to each other.
 He published this research in the Transactions of the American Mathematical Society in 2009.

-Next, Pardon went to Princeton University and after his sophomore year he primarily took graduate-level mathematics classes there.

-At Princeton, he solved a problem in knot theory posed by Mikhail Gromov in 1983 about whether every knot can be embedded into three-dimensional space with bounded stretch factor.
+After high school, Pardon attended Princeton University, where, after his sophomore year, he began taking graduate-level mathematics classes.
+As a student there, he solved a problem in knot theory posed by Mikhail Gromov in 1983 about whether every knot can be embedded into three-dimensional space with bounded stretch factor.
 He showed that on the contrary, the stretch factor of certain torus knots could be arbitrarily large.